Ancient Egyptian cuisine: Beer

-Fruit and vegetables
+Fruit, vegetables, and legumes

-Vegetables were eaten as a complement to the ubiquitous beer and bread; the most common were long-shooted green scallions and garlic but both also had medical uses.
-There was also lettuce, celery (eaten raw or used to flavor stews), certain types of cucumber and, perhaps, some types of Old World gourds and even melons.
-By Greco-Roman times there were turnips, but it is not certain if they were available before that period.
-Various tubers of sedges, including papyrus were eaten raw, boiled, roasted or ground into flour and were rich in nutrients.
+Vegetables and legumes were the main source of calories and nutrients after bread and beer, and added variety to the diets of both common and wealthy Egyptians.
+The most common vegetables were long-shooted green scallions or onions and garlic.
+Lettuce, cucumbers, leeks, and possibly chate melons and certain types of Old World gourds were eaten.
+Evidence is not conclusive on if radishes, turnips, and cabbage were available prior to the Greco-Roman period, nor is it certain if celery, introduced by the late New Kingdom, was used as food.
+The tubers, stems, and seeds of sedges, including papyrus, lotus, and chufa were eaten raw, boiled, roasted, or ground into flour.
+A dessert was made from ground tiger nuts, the tuber of the chufa plant, mixed with honey.
+Legumes included peas, beans, lentils, chickpeas, lobia, and lupins.

-Tiger nut (Cyperus esculentus) was used to make a dessert made from the dried and ground tubers mixed with honey.
-Lily and similar flowering aquatic plants could be eaten raw or turned into flour, and both root and stem were edible.
-A number of pulses and legumes such as peas, beans, lentils and chickpeas were vital sources of protein.
-The excavations of the workers' village at Giza have revealed pottery vessels imported from the Middle East, which were used to store and transport olive oil as early as the 4th Dynasty.

 The most common fruit were dates and there were also figs, grapes (and raisins), dom palm nuts (eaten raw or steeped to make juice), certain species of Mimusops, and nabk berries (jujube or other members of the genus Ziziphus).
 Figs were so common because they were high in sugar and protein.
 The dates would either be dried/dehydrated or eaten fresh.
 Dates were sometimes even used to ferment wine and the poor would use them as sweeteners.
 Unlike vegetables, which were grown year-round, fruit was more seasonal.
 Pomegranates and grapes would be brought into tombs of the deceased.